 By 1988 the last remaining customer in Hopedale (just west of the former Milford interchange) closed and from that point forward the only business the G&U held from based locally out of its small yard in Grafton.
 By the year 2000 the G&U's remaining business consisted of a transload facility and local customer, the Upton Fuel & Construction Company.
 Finally, in March 2008 the company was purchased by Jon Delli Priscoli and immediately vowed to restore the G&U to its original status.
 To do this meant restoring virtually the entire 16.5-mile main line south of Grafton by cutting brush and rebuilding at least one crossing that had been removed by the town of Milford in October, 2005.

-With much of the route out of service for 20 years the local towns were somewhat hesitant to see the railroad restored although because it was technically still an active line and owned by the G&U there was little that could be done.
+With much of the route out of service for 20 years the local towns were somewhat hesitant to see the railroad restored.
+However, because the entire property was technically still an active line and owned by the G&U (i.e., never formally abandoned) there was little that could be done.
 Since Mr. Priscoli's purchase he has received increasing opposition despite the potential job creation and economic opportunities moving forward.
 The new owner has big plans for the company and continues to upgrade the property as funds and time are available.
-To see an all-time locomotive roster of the G&U please click here.
-Also, to visit the Grafton and Upton Railroad's official website please click here.
+To visit the Grafton and Upton Railroad's official website please click here.